ER for typical EPR

 Finally, in the spirit of the ``quantum gravity in the lab'' program~\cite{Brown_2023}, it would be interesting to construct and study these states in the lab as a way of directly probing the black hole interior.
 Physically instantiating these states is not trivial since they involve non-unitary elements due to the gradual cooling, but such evolutions can be implemented inefficiently using post-selection or a variety of other methods, e.g. the recently discussed double-bracket flow approach~\cite{gluza2024doublebracketquantumalgorithmsquantum}.
-Alternatively, by constructing an isometry which embeds the $e^S$ low-energy states of the black hole into the microscopic Hilbert space (e.g. as was effectively done in \cite{sewell2022thermalmultiscaleentanglementrenormalization} for a non-interacting fermion system), one might be able to combine this isometry with a conventional random circuit in the low-energy Hilbert space to produce random low-energy states embedded in the microscopic Hilbert space.
+Alternatively, by constructing an isometry which embeds the $e^S$ low-energy states of the black hole into the microscopic Hilbert space (e.g. as was effectively done in \cite{sewell2022thermalmultiscaleentanglementrenormalization} for a non-interacting fermion system), one might be able to combine this isometry with a conventional random circuit in the low-energy Hilbert space to produce random low-energy states embedded in the microscopic Hilbert space. \\

-\textbf{Acknowledgments} --- We thank Stefano Antonini, Jos\'{e} Barb\'{o}n, Adam Bouland, Horacio Casini, Matt Headrick, Lenny Susskind, and Douglas Stanford for discussions.
+\textbf{Acknowledgments} --- We thank Stefano Antonini, Jos\'{e} Barb\'{o}n, Adam Bouland, Horacio Casini, Matt Headrick, Don Marolf, Douglas Stanford, Lenny Susskind, and Mark Van Raamsdonk for discussions.
 MS and BS acknowledge support from the U.S. Department of Energy through DE-SC0009986, QuantISED DE-SC0020360, and GeoFlow DE-SC0019380.
 The work of JM is supported by CONICET, Argentina.
 This preprint is assigned the code BR-TH-6724.

 {\Alph{section}}